VivekRagavendra/ems/docs/SCHEDULER.md

 ## Overview

-The Auto-Scheduler feature enables automatic start/stop of applications based on configurable schedules.
+The Auto-Scheduler feature enables automatic start/stop of applications based on a **single global schedule** defined in `config.yaml`.
 All schedule times are interpreted in **IST (Asia/Kolkata)** timezone.
+Schedule times and weekdays are centrally managed and cannot be edited via UI or API.

 ## Architecture